 HMRC has a four tiered operating model for open source research.
 The operating model is to enable effective compliance work and to mitigate the risk of unauthorised online surveillance contrary to the Regulation of Investigatory Powers Act 2000 (RIPA).

-The HMRC Tiered Operating Model is based on HMRC policy.
+The Open Source tiered operating model is based on HMRC policy.
 Tiers 1 and 2 of the model relate to overt activity, tiers 3 and 4 to covert activity.
 Although this guidance explains actions required for overt activity under tiers 1 and 2, reference is made to actions required if covert activity under tier 3 or 4 is required.

 Tier 1